I’m from Business/Industry

 • More chance of finding the best talent

 • New employees (once former students) know upfront what’s expected in the role.
-This means they can hit the ground running.

 • Higher retention and productivity levels of staff due to greater job satisfaction